-Subsidy Removal: Norsemen lift motherless babies, destitute in Ebonyi – The Sun Nigeria
+Subsidy removal: Norsemen lift motherless babies, destitute in Ebonyi – The Sun Nigeria

 From Magnus Eze, Enugu

-An humanitarian organisation, De Norsemen Kclub International (DNKI) has donated food items, beverages and other commodities to alleviate the conditions motherless babies and destitute in Ebonyi State.
+A humanitarian organisation, De Norsemen Kclub International (DNKI), has donated food items, beverages and other commodities to alleviate the conditions of motherless babies and destitute in Ebonyi State.

 The items presented to the two homes were tubers of yam, bags of beans, bags of rice, cartons of noodles, cartons of soaps, toiletries, detergents, buckets and other household items.